 Putting Historical Theology to the Test

-Historical Theology It's one thing to look through a book like you would browse through it in a bookstore, it's another thing altogether to put that book to the test as a tool for serious research.
+It's one thing to look through a book like you would browse through it in a bookstore, it's another thing altogether to put that book to the test as a tool for serious research.

 Last week I spent most of Friday and Saturday working on a paper about John Calvin’s theology of baptism.
 I had the expected resources of course, a couple editions of the Institutes, a handful of other books by Calvin like The Secret Providence of God, and a floor covered in piles of other volumes.

-Along with these I was able to turn to Gregg Allison’s Historical Theology
+Along with these I was able to turn to Gregg Allison’s Historical Theology.

 It is not released yet, so I was not able to quote him directly.
 Yet I have to say that the depth of the information Dr. Allison has presented here, the many helpful references to primary sources, and the easy to use format added quite a bit to my project.